anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.rst

 made available by the infrastructure and Cloud Infrastructure Management components.
 For the "Infrastructure Hardware" layer, the document specifies DMTF's Redfish interface.

-Redfish is an internationally recognized standard (add ISO reference).
+Redfish is an internationally recognized standard (ISO/IEC 30115:2018).
 The Redfish interface specifies a HTTP RESTful interface that a client can use to manage conformant platforms.
 The Redfish standard consists of a Redfish interface specification [Redfish Specification] and model specification [Redfish Data Model Specification].
 The interface specification defines the RESTful behavior of the resources.
-The model specification defines the structure of the HTTP resources.
+The data model specification defines the structure of the HTTP resources.
 The model is expressed as schema using OpenAPI and json-schema formats.
 The schema allows the OpenAPI and json-schema toolchains to be used in implement a Redfish Client.

 There are several opensource implementations of Redfish Clients and Redfish Services.
-The Open Distributed Infrastructure Management (ODIM, odim.io) repository is a Linux Foundation project, which implements an infrastructure manager which exposes Redfish northbound an Orchestrator and supports multiple southbound interfaces to the managed nodes.
+The Open Distributed Infrastructure Management (ODIM, odim.io) repository is a Linux Foundation projectand is the most mature.
+ODIM implements a scalable
+infrastructure manager which aggregates and exposes a standards-based Redfish interface and services northbound to an Orchestrator.
+It also includes a Plugin layer that adapts non-Redfish compliant data models interfaces, allowing for the aggregated management of multiple fully compliant or vendor specific southbound interfaces to their respective managed infrastructure clients.

 DMTF specifies the Redfish interface and model, seeking to expand the manageability domains.
 The prescription of what subset of the
 Redfish model needs to be implemented for a specific manageability domain is left to other standards bodies.
 Redfish had defined a